What is Bereavement Leave?

 If you own a larger company, then you should think about your responsibility to every employee and aim to introduce a more comprehensive bereavement leave policy.
 Businesses that have the resources should allow their team a reasonable amount of time to grieve and note the example other companies are setting.

-Facebook is one of the largest companies in the world, and its bereavement policy reflects their success.
+Facebook is one of the largest companies in the world, and its bereavement policy reflects its success.
 The company offers its staff members 20 days of paid leave for a close family member and 10 days for extended family.
 The company attributed its policy to the experiences their senior management team has had with loss, understanding how important time off to grieve is.

 Bereavement pay shouldn’t be a luxury, but something every employee can expect during times of need.
 In recent years businesses have noticed the importance of a work-life balance and stress is the number one cause of workplace absences.
 Forward-thinking employers recognize that the happiness of their staff is central to a company's growth and continued success, so we can only hope other companies follow in Facebook's footsteps.